CBorowski-dev/docs-operaton-org/content/user-guide/runtime-container-integration/jboss.md

 You have to provide the fully qualified classname between the `<class>` tags.
 Additional properties can be specified using the `<properties>` element.
 The restrictions which apply for [providing a custom process engine configuration class]({{< relref "#provide-a-custom-process-engine-configuration-class" >}}) are also valid for process engine plugins:

- * Plugin class must be visible in the classpath for the Camunda subsystem.
+ * Plugin class must be visible in the classpath for the Operaton subsystem.
  * Properties map can be used for invoking primitive valued setters (Integer, String, Boolean) that follow the Java Bean conventions.

 # Using System Properties

 To externalize environment specific parts of the configuration, it is possible to reference system properties using Ant-style expressions (i.e., `${PROPERTY_KEY}`).
 Expression resolution is supported for all elements and attributes except for the `name` attribute on the elements `process-engine` and `job-acquisition`.
 System properties may be set via command line (`-D`option).
 Read more on expressions in the documentation for [WildFly](http://docs.wildfly.org/23/Extending_WildFly.html#expressions).

 ## Example